Rajpratik71/linux-manPages/ip6tables-save.md

        ip6tables-save [-M modprobe] [-c] [-t table]

 DESCRIPTION
        iptables-save and ip6tables-save are used to dump the contents of IP or IPv6 Table in easily parseable format to STDOUT.
-Use  I/O-redirect‐ ion provided by your shell to write to a file.
+Use I/O-redirection provided by your shell to write to a file.

        -M, --modprobe modprobe_program
               Specify the path to the modprobe program.
-By default, iptables- save will inspect /proc/sys/kernel/modprobe  to  determine  the executable's path.
+By default, iptables-save will inspect /proc/sys/kernel/modprobe to determine the executable's path.

        -c, --counters
               include the current values of all packet and byte counters in the output

        -t, --table tablename
               restrict output to only one table.
 If not specified, output includes all available tables.

 BUGS
        None known as of iptables-1.2.1 release